deoxxa/semver-c/README.md

 What do you do when you want [semver](https://github.com/isaacs/node-semver) but you don't have node installed?
 Write it in C, of course!
 HA HA.

+Note that this doesn't currently process build or release tags correctly, nor does it take them into account when sorting.

 semver-dump
 -----------